Remaining Steadfast in Our Faith

 It Can Negatively Affect Our Christian Priorities

 It can affect our speech, behaviors and other habits, including the way we dress.
 Worldliness in these areas influences others negatively.
 (Eph.
 4:29, 1 Cor.
 6: 18.
-I Tim 2:9).
+I Tim.
+2:9).

 Once the world takes over the heart of a Christian, he or she will soon lose the enjoyment of the Father’s love and the desire to do the Father’s will.
 The Bible can be viewed as boring, and prayer can become a difficult chore.
 Even Christian fellowship may seem empty and disappointing.
 It is not that there is something wrong with those Christian activities, but rather, the Christian’s heart has become worldly.
 If we follow the ways of the world, we may begrudge and murmur the time, money and effort needed in the service of God’s kingdom.